somedatapacket/docs.humio.com/content/widgets/note-widget.md

 aliases: ["/ref/notes"]
 ---

-Using the Note Widget you can add descriptions, instructions, links and images to your dashboards.
+Using the Note Widget, you can add descriptions, instructions, links, and images to your dashboards.
 Notes are written in [markdown syntax](https://guides.github.com/features/mastering-markdown/) which allows you to style the text and insert HTML snippets and create links to other dashboards and external systems.